 Avoidant Love Addict - The typical love addict will often be drawn to this type.
 They are dependent on a partners neediness and are only attracted to people that they can control.
 They use dominance, withholding and seduction to control their partners.
-They have a low self-esteem, therefore being worshiped and wanted gives them self-worth.
+They have low self-esteem, therefore being worshipped and wanted gives them self-worth.

 Ambivalent Love Addict - They desperately crave love but are also terrified of intimacy.
-They come in different forms, they may be a torch bearer who will obsess over an unavailable person or a saboteur who will saboteur the relationship as soon as it gets more intimate.
+They come in different forms, they may be a torchbearer who will obsess over an unavailable person or a saboteur who will saboteur the relationship as soon as it gets more intimate.

 Some love addicts are a combination of the types or may switch from one type to another to suit which partner they are with.

-Ideally, if you are not in a relationship start try 6 months of non romantic contact.
+Ideally, if you are not in a relationship try 6 months of non-romantic contact.
 This means no dating sites, no texting the on and off guy, no actively seeking dates in any form.
 If in a relationship, you can do this process by stopping all attempts to change, help, control or blame your partner.
-Next go for help, this could be through the use of relevant books or therapy sessions.
-Part of this involves accepting that this is a disease that will not go away on its own and that you need help to beat it.
+Next, go for help, this could be through the use of relevant books or therapy sessions.
+Part of this involves accepting that this is a disease that will not go away on its own, and that you need help to beat it.
 Make your recovery the first priority in your life, commit to spending time and money on this process.
 If you are uncomfortable with this think of all the time and money you have wasted in pain over a relationship, spending money to try and look better, going out to distract yourself etc. Use this time to examine your past relationships with men and what patterns have occurred.
 Then look at your childhood, what was the emotional care like that you received as a child.
 What coping strategies did you use to deal with the care.
-What was your parents relationship like, what are the characteristics of your parents when it comes to relationships.
+What was your parents' relationship like, what are the characteristics of your parents when it comes to relationships.
 Look at any similarities between your childhood and your past relationships with men.
 A qualified therapist can provide you with a safe space to explore these issues.

-Find a support group - Sex and Love Addicts Anonymous for example, have free regular groups all over the world.
+Find a support group - Sex and Love Addicts Anonymous, for example, have free regular groups all over the world.
 You may also find that there is a local group in your area specifically for love addiction.
-If you have other addictions like alcohol or drugs, or have a partner with an addiction, go to the relevant support group to.
+If you have other addictions like alcohol or drugs, or have a partner with an addiction, go to the relevant support group too.
 Don't give up on a support group to soon, it may take a couple of months to settle into the group and try groups on other days of the week as you may find a better fit with a different group of people.
 Try to attend regularly and be as honest as possible.
-Listening to others stories will help unblock your own stories and feelings as they will trigger you to remember.
+Listening to other peoples stories will help unblock your own stories and feelings as they will trigger you to remember.
 The process of listening to others secrets and flaws and still accepting them for who they are will help you learn to accept and love yourself flaws and all.
 Sharing your own experiences will help you become more honest, open and vulnerable.
 Being with others that you can relate to honestly will bring a new sense of safety and belonging that you will have mostly not experienced in childhood.